 I think it’s important that we question all of the choices we make and don’t assume that organic is always good or that GMO is always bad.
 Having considered this study I get a sense of deja vu.
 We seem to be constantly reviewing research from where we are, not where we need to be.
 I would question the credibility of a food production system that demands us to engage in a farming methods that have been shown to lead to loss of biodiversity, pollution of our waterways and less-nutritious food.
 It’s a given that if we continue on the current path of population growth we may need to wring every calorie out of the land to feed our culture massive waste in the short-term .
 Long-term though, there may be no harvests left in the soil resulting in a natural curbing of the population through famine.

 Slavery & Child Labour

-Who’d have thought we’d have to talk about these things in relation to groceries in 2018?
+Who’d have thought we’d have to talk about these things in relation to groceries?
 It’s a sad reality that where there is money there will be exploitation.
 Here is a list of 389 goods that are thought to involve child labour.
 I bet you’ve bought some of them recently, they’re hard to avoid in conventional supermarkets.

 As we travel and watch more and more cookery programmes our appetite (pardon the pun) for exotic ingredients continues, with the requisite food miles in tow.
 I think living it Ireland this sustainability conundrum can be the hardest nut to crack (another pun!).
 Anyone I speak to is very reluctant to return to the days of only eating locally grown fruit and vegetables, which would of course have the lowest food miles.
 The invention of poly tunnels has helped broaden the range of crops that can be grown in Ireland and with drier hotter summers perhaps this issue will be come a thing of the past in future years.